JuliaPhysics/Measurements.jl/docs/usage.rst

 ..
 Caution::

-   The ``±`` sign is a convenient symbol to define quantities with uncertainty, but can lead to unexpected results if used in elaborate expressions involving many ``±``\ s.
+   The ``±`` infix operator is a convenient symbol to define quantities with uncertainty, but can lead to unexpected results if used in elaborate expressions involving many ``±``\ s.
 Use parantheses where appropriate to avoid confusion.
 See for example the following cases:

    .. code-block:: julia